What is Regressive Tax?

 Regressive tax is one of two main types of tax systems utilized by a country.
 Under a regressive tax system, taxes are assessed uniformly on everyone regardless of their income.

-Most nations, including the U.S., feature both regressive and progressive tax systems.
-For example, our income tax system is progressive, but there are also a number of regressive taxes that are assessed at the federal, state, and local levels.
+There are also a number of regressive taxes that are assessed at the federal, state, and local levels.

 Impact of Regressive Tax on Low Earners

-Regressive tax is generally considered to have a disproportionate impact on those who earn the least amount of money because it doesn’t factor income into the equation.
+Regressive tax is generally considered to have a disproportionate impact on those who earn the least amount of money because it doesn’t factor income levels into the equation.
 Instead, the tax is applied uniformly to everyone in all situations.
-This results in low earners paying a higher percentage of their total income in taxes than high earners.
+This results in low earners paying a higher rate of their total income in taxes than high earners.

 For example, according to the Consumer Expenditures Report published by the Bureau of Labor Statistics, the bottom 20% of U.S. households from an income standpoint spend 15% of their household income on food and 35% on shelter and utilities.
 In comparison, the top 20% of U.S. households from an income standpoint spend just 11% of their household income on food and 33% on shelter and utilities.